djanowski/joe/README.markdown

 Joe
 ===

-Release your gems to RubyForge, no pain involved.
+Release your gems, no pain involved.

 Usage